 Walking in the outdoors is a powerful tool for helping improve both our physical and mental health.
-Over the past few years, innumerable surveys by health charities and scientists have revealed that spending time in green spaces for exercise has a positive impact on mental wellbeing, increasing levels of self-esteem and decreasing levels of depression.
+Over the past few years, innumerable surveys by health charities and scientists have revealed that spending time in green spaces for exercise has a positive impact on mental wellbeing, increasing levels of self-esteem and decreasing feelings of depression.

 Often the hardest part of a walk is choosing one in the first place; one that suits you.
 So we've created a guide to get you started: 40 great walks for mindfulness and wellbeing.